What’s with the (e)?

 I like your website, what sort of CMS/Platform/Software/Etc. do you use?

 Our website is hand-coded and custom-designed by us, with the help of a professional coder.
-It was honestly quite difficult to build and is an ongoing chore to maintain, so we love any positive comments you have about it.
-Send the negative ones too; we're always looking to improve.
+It was honestly quite difficult to build and is an ongoing chore to maintain.
+Please send any comments or suggestions you have, positive or negative.

 How do you make money off this website?